|Landing a Dacey Reservoir rainbow trout on April 2014 trip|

 The other unworldly-thought that ran through my mind was how blessed I was that The Lord of the universe had already saved me through the crucifixion and resurrection of Christ Jesus.
 Jesus’s grace at the cross already saved my soul, and there was nothing I could do, and nothing I needed to do to earn His forgiveness.
 It was comforting to know that concerning my salvation, nothing was left undone.
 If I died, my soul was saved for all eternity and I would see my loved ones in heaven.
 Don’t misunderstand me, I wanted to survive, I was not ready to leave my wife, family, and friends.
 But I would be leaving them with a Christian foundation that would save their eternal souls in the same way.
 Colossians 1:13-14 says, “For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”

 I was scared, but oddly calm, knowing that The Lord was leading me through this crazy journey.
-Not wanting to speed while in the throes of an acute MI, the drive to Preston took a full thirty minutes or more.
+Not wanting to speed while experiencing what turned out to be an acute MI, the drive to Preston took a full thirty minutes or more.
 A lot can pass through your mind in thirty minutes.
 As soon as I had cell service I called my wife and told her that I thought I was having a heart attack, that I was driving to Preston to get help for my remaining travel to Ely, and that I needed prayers.
 I did not have to tell her; I knew that her first course of action would be notifying all our Christian friends that my health was in peril and that petition prayers were needed to get me through this health crisis.
 I knew the guys in my Men’s Group, men I’ve known twenty years or longer, would know what to do.
 We’ve always been there for each other when crisis hits.
 Thinking about all the sets of medical professional hands I passed through during the night before my first angioplasty (19 by my count), I know the Holy Spirit traveled right along with me and The Lord delivered me swiftly through their care.
 There is no doubt in my mind that the petitions of my prayer warriors were answered by God.
 In 1 John 5:14 the Bible says, “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.”
 I know my prayer warriors are in the will of God.

 The Water Master Grizzly